Love You till Tuesday (song)

-"Love You till Tuesday" is a song written and performed by David Bowie.
-The first version of the song, recorded in February 1967, was included on Bowie's debut album.
+"Love You till Tuesday" is a song written and performed by the English singer David Bowie.
+The first version of the song, recorded in February 1967, was included on Bowie's debut studio album.
 A second version, released as a single, was recorded on 3 June 1967 and released on 14 July 1967.
 The single garnered good notices from the music press but, like his earlier singles, failed to break into the British charts.
 It was his final new release for Deram Records.

 Bowie's 1969 showpiece film Love You till Tuesday took its name from the song, which featured over the opening credits.

 Album version

 David Bowie wrote "Love You till Tuesday" as a late addition to his self-titled debut album.
 It was recorded on 25 February 1967 at Decca Studio 2 in London, with production by Mike Vernon and Gus Dudgeon engineering.
 The recording featured the members of Bowie's former backing band the Buzz—Derek Boyes, Dec Fearnley and John Eager—guitarist John Renbourn and various unknown studio musicians hired by Vernon for orchestral backing.

 "Love You till Tuesday" is a pop song that is one of multiple on the album that displays an influence of British performer Anthony Newley.
 Author James Perone finds Bowie's accent exemplifies the "Englishness" of the song, comparing it to the sound of Herman's Hermits, while Chris O'Leary draws comparisons to singer-songwriter Alan Klein, particularly his song "Will You Ever Come Back Again?".

 Deram Records issued David Bowie in the United Kingdom on 1 June 1967, with "Love You till Tuesday" sequenced as the fourth track on side one of the original LP, between the remake of "Rubber Band" and "There Is a Happy Land".
 The album flopped, in part due to a lack of promotion from Deram.